 Paint protection film material is relatively inexpensive.
 The cost involved is in the application of the film.
 If you can perform the job yourself, you’ll save a considerable amount.

-If you learn how to do it, you’ll have a skill you can use to make a good income installing PPF and vinyl wraps yourself.
+If you learn how to ensure it’s properly applied, you’ll have a skill you can use to make a good income installing PPF and vinyl wraps yourself.

 Some PPF will turn yellow over time, but this usually happens when it isn’t removed when the manufacturer recommends.

 Amazingly, this is true.
-PPF can heal slight scratches and fine swirls.
+PPF does have some self healing properties.
+It can heal slight scratches and fine swirls.
 It isn’t a miracle product, though, so it can’t heal deep scratches or cuts.
 It also can’t repair rips or tears.
 These types of damage will need to be accepted, or the entire section will need to be replaced.